How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 Related Resources

-• Managed IT services: full Fusion Computing scope, contract shape, and inclusions.
+• Managed IT services: full Fusion Computing scope, contract shape and inclusions.

 • Co-managed IT services: how the model works when there is internal IT to support.

 Fusion Computing has provided managed IT, cybersecurity, and AI consulting to Canadian businesses since 2012.
-Led by a CISSP-certified team, Fusion supports organizations with 10 to 150 employees from Toronto, Hamilton, and Metro Vancouver.
+Fusion’s CISSP-led team supports organizations with 10 to 150 employees across Toronto, Hamilton, and Metro Vancouver.

 93% of issues resolved on the first call.
 Named one of Canada’s 50 Best Managed IT Companies two years running.